summa-dev/summa-solvency/backend/README.md

 SIGNATURE_VERIFICATION_MESSAGE="Summa proof of solvency for CryptoExchange" cargo test --release -- --nocapture
 ```

-The contract Rust interfaces are built by the [buildscript](./build.rs) from the JSON ABI.
-The [Summa contract ABI json](./src/contracts/Summa.json) is updated when the contract is deployed from the [contracts subproject](./../contracts/README.md).
+The [buildscript](./build.rs) will automatically build the contract Rust interfaces from the [JSON ABIs](./src/contracts/abi/) and place them into [./src/contracts/generated](./src/contracts/generated) directory.
+The ABIs are updated on contract deployment from the [contracts subproject](./../contracts/README.md) by the [contract deployment script](./../contracts/scripts/deploy.ts).